wooyong/optpoly/README.md

 [1] 1
 ```

 `objective_primal` and `objective_dual` record values of the SDP primal and dual objectives, and they are equal when no error occured in solving SDP.
+When `certificate=TRUE`, they are exact global optimum.

 `sdpstatus` and `solstatus` record status of SDP solution, which is produced by [Mosek](https://www.mosek.com/).

-`certificate` record whether criterion for certificate of optimality has met.
+`certificate` record whether the criterion for certificate of optimality has met.
 If `TRUE`, then `objective_primal` (which equals to `objective_dual`) is the exact global minimum.
 If `FALSE`, then `min(objective_primal, objective_dual)` is a lower bound for the global minimum.

 If `certificate=TRUE`, then `rank` represents the number of optimizers.
 The optimizers can be extracted by the `extractSolution` function in **optpoly**.

 `hierarchy` records the number of SDP models solved to obtain current output, which is similar to the number of iterations in local optimization problems.
-By default, `optpoly` solves only one SDP.
+By default, `optpoly` solves only **one** SDP.
 This may result in `certificate=FALSE`, in which case one should increase the number of iterations in order to obtain exact solution.
 Specify `opt=list(hierarchy=3)` for example to increase it.

 To extract optimizers from the SDP solution, type